Go2Heart/go2heart.github.io/_pages/about.md

 I am a 1st-year PhD student at [Shanghai Jiao Tong University](https://www.sjtu.edu.cn/), supervised by [Weidi Xie](https://weidixie.github.io/index.html).

-I am passionate about advancing Multimodal Perception and Video Representation through innovative research.
+I am passionate about advancing Multimodal Perception and Video&3D Representation.
 If you'd like to collaborate or have any questions, feel free to reach out to me via email.

 ## News
 - [2025.06] StreamFormer has been accepted to ICCV 2025!
 See you in Hawaii!